berislav-vidakovic/ChatAppJn/Readme.md

       }
     );
     ```
-- Added UserRepository reference (Autowired) to AuthCntroller
+- Added UserRepository reference (Autowired) to AuthController
   - Update user status to online for user in users collection found by userId from refreshToken collection

 - Renewed refreshToken dummy: newRefreshToken